Jim Knight: After politics

-Knight was created a Life Peer on 23 June 2010, taking the title Baron Knight of Weymouth, of Weymouth in the County of Dorset.
+Knight was created a life peer on 23 June 2010, taking the title Baron Knight of Weymouth, of Weymouth in the County of Dorset.

 In April 2014 he stepped down from the Labour front bench in the House of Lords to take up a full-time role as managing director, online learning at TES Global Ltd, building an online professional development and training service for teachers.
-Knight was subsequently appointed chief education and external officer at TES Global.
+Knight was subsequently appointed chief education and external officer at TES Global, where he successfully co-founded Tes Institute, the fifth largest qualifier of teachers in the country and managed Tes Resources and the Comms function.
+He left Tes in March 2021.

-In 2011, Knight was appointed as Chair of digital and social inclusion charity Good Things Foundation (then Tinder Foundation).
-He stood down as chair in 2016 but remains a patron of The Technology, Pedagogy and Education professional association.
-He is the co-owner of XRapid, an app that diagnoses malaria and is a board member of Apps for Good.
+In 2011, Knight was appointed as chair of digital and social inclusion charity Tinder Foundation (now Good Things Foundation).
+He stood down as chair in 2016 but remains a patron of the Technology, Pedagogy and Education professional association.
+He is now Chair Emeritus of the Digital Poverty Alliance and co-owner of XRapid, an app that diagnoses malaria and is a board member of Apps for Good.
 He is also the deputy chair of the Nominet Trust, and an honorary associate of the National Secular Society.
+He became Chair of the Board of STEM Learning in July 2024.